mythaxis/mythaxis.github.io/content/issue-25/Plague Rooster.md

 The stone globe in the courtyard\
 Three rooster statues crowing\
 One statue shattered by the bomb-throwing\
-terrorist that gave him his limp
+Terrorist that gave him his limp

 This is the place, Grandmother says,\
-the home of our ancestral tribe\
+The home of our ancestral tribe\
 And when the sickness came to us\
 We brought our babies here to die

 See the moss-eaten rocks of vague avian shape\
-clutching water-smooth stones with their feet?\
+Clutching water-smooth stones with their feet?\
 This is where Lord Rooster was born\
-And mistakes we must never repeat.
+And mistakes we must never repeat